aaronbell/vttmisc/README.md

 `-s` input path of source VTT font (required for makeCVAR)

-`-d` output path (optional – script will export using a default name if not provided)
+`-d` output path (optional: script will export using a default name if not provided)